Our Blueprint for Sustainability

 External reporting is a fundamental element of accountability.
 Sustainability reporting not only demonstrates transparency but, in our view, is the basis of organizational learning, demonstrates our values, and both reflects and drives outstanding economic, environmental and social performance.
 The following are central elements of our reporting strategy.

-Over the last several years, Ford has sought to increase the materiality and responsiveness to stakeholders of our sustainability reporting.
+Over the last several years, Ford has sought to increase the materiality and responsiveness of our reporting to stakeholders.
 A key part of our reporting strategy has been a materiality analysis, which has been a critical tool in helping shape the content of this report.
 The analysis is updated every other year, most recently in early 2013.
-We use the analysis to focus our reporting on those issues determined to be most material to the Company over a three- to ten-year time horizon.
+We use the analysis to focus our reporting on those issues determined to be most material to the company over a three- to 10-year time horizon.
 This report discusses in detail the issues identified as most material, while also covering other sustainability issues of importance to Ford and our stakeholders.

 Please see the Assurance section for discussion of our approach to third-party review of this report and data assurance.

 This report is aligned with the Global Reporting Initiative (GRI) G3 Guidelines at the self-declared A application level.
 Ford has supported and participated in the development of the GRI Guidelines since their inception.

 This report also serves to disclose how we are implementing the United Nations Global Compact (UNGC).
 An index cross-referencing UNGC and relevant sections of this report can be found on the UNGC Index page.